 As you can see, it’s never too late for last minute Christmas cakes!
 If you enjoyed this post you may also like My Best Cake Recipes 2014.

-Promotional consideration has been received from Bonne Maman.
+I received a gift bag from Bonne Maman.
 This has not affected the opinions contained in this post, all of which are my own.